mpourmpoulis/PythonVoiceCodingPlugin/doc/SubIndexing.md

 * The third and fourth command are identical with that single exception over the "any" vs "every" keyword used. these are the commands that are going to use where would we want to grab multiple selections/work with more than one things.

-I would also like to highlight, that if in doubt remember that all

 As a consequence, we are going to present side-by-side the first with the second and the third was the fourth, while highlighting their differences!